JexanJoel/DevTrace-AI/README.md

 create policy "Users can create projects"     on projects for insert with check (auth.uid() = user_id);
 create policy "Users can update own projects" on projects for update using (auth.uid() = user_id);
 create policy "Users can delete own projects" on projects for delete using (auth.uid() = user_id);
+create policy "Shared project viewers can read" on projects for select using ( exists (
+    select 1 from shares
+    where shares.resource_id = projects.id
+    and shares.resource_type = 'project'
+    and shares.invitee_id = auth.uid()
+  )
+);

 -- Debug Sessions
 create table debug_sessions (